peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

         PeterO.Numbers.EFloat ed1,
         PeterO.Numbers.EFloat ed2);

-Returns whether two arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive and/or negative).
+Returns whether two arbitrary-precision numbers have the same exponent, they both are not-a-number (NaN), or they both are infinity (positive, negative, or both).

 <b>Parameters:</b>